Self-similar Features in Secondary Breakup of a Droplet and Ligament Mediated Fragmentation under Extreme Conditions: Ligament-mediated droplet generation

+These undulations are extremely small, topologically complex, and shadow images present only a two-dimensional projection of the same.
+Furthermore, the time scales of evolution are very small.
+Hence, it necessitates exceptionally high spatiotemporal resolution to accurately capture the generated droplets for evaluating their equivalent volume or effective undulation scale employing the methodology outlined by \citet{wangSimilarityPrimarySecondary2008a}.
+Additionally, assessing the effective local flow velocity is challenging and requires significant advancements in experimental techniques and multiscale multiphase simulation strategies.

-\subsection{Ligament-mediated droplet generation}
+\section{Ligament-mediated droplet generation}

 As explained earlier, the sub-secondary breakup processes ends as the undulation disintegrates into daughter droplets.
-However, the termination entails a final ligament-mediated mechanism as illustrated in figure \ref{fig4}.
-The corrugated ligaments portrays an inertio-capillary system with liquid inertia and surface tension forces dominating the dynamics.
-The ligament can be considered as a collection of a protoblobs (see figure \ref{fig7}) where the evolution ensure two possibilities: either the blobs separate through RPI mechanism or they coalesce into a bigger blob.
-Recent studies \citep{villermauxLigamentMediatedSprayFormation2004, keshavarzLigamentMediatedFragmentation2016, palStatisticsDropsGenerated2024a} considered these effects and emphasized the role of corrugations on this delicate balance between breakup and coalescence.
-These random corrugations arise from the disturbances induced at extreme flow conditions and coupled interaction between the two phases.
+However, the termination entails a final ligament-mediated mechanism as illustrated in figure \ref{fig:sub-sec}, irrespective of the mode of breakup.
+The corrugated ligaments portray an inertio-capillary system with liquid inertia and surface tension forces dominating the dynamics \citep{marmottant2004fragmentation}.
+The ligament can be considered as a collection of protoblobs (see figure \ref{fig:corrugations}) where the evolution ensures two possibilities: either the blobs separate through the RPI mechanism or they coalesce into a bigger blob.
+Recent studies \citep{marmottant2004fragmentation, keshavarzLigamentMediatedFragmentation2016, palStatisticsDropsGenerated2024a} considered these effects and emphasized the role of corrugations on this delicate balance between breakup and coalescence.
+These random corrugations arise from the disturbances induced at extreme flow impositions and the coupled interaction between the two phases.
 A correlation between the ligament shape and the final daughter droplet size distribution has been established in the form of a Gamma distribution \citep{villermauxLigamentMediatedSprayFormation2004} or possibly a compound gamma distribution \citep{kooijWhatDeterminesDrop2018}